dago/opencsw/csw/mgar/pkg/opencsw-manual/trunk/files/for-maintainers/buildfarm-setup.rst

 As regular user, initialize your local repository. **For obvious security reasons, do not use** ``root``.

-To initialize de source tree, you execute:
+To initialize the source tree, you execute:

 ::